 (B) Cover.
 A cover is not required but there must be a caption that includes the case number, the name of the court, the title of the case, and a brief descriptive title indicating the purpose of the motion and identifying the party or parties for whom it is filed.

 (C) Binding.
 The document must be bound in any manner that is secure, does not obscure the text, and permits the document to lie reasonably flat when open.

-(D) Paper size, line spacing, and margins.
+(D) Paper Size, Line Spacing, and Margins.
 The document must be on 8½ by 11 inch paper.
 The text must be double spaced, but quotations more than two lines long may be indented and single-spaced.
 Heading and footnotes may be single-spaced.
-Margins must be at least one inch on all four sides.
+Margins must be at least one and one-half inch at the left and at least one inch on all other sides.
 Page numbers may be placed in the margins, but no text may appear there.

 (2) Page Limits.
 A brief in support of a motion and an answer brief may not exceed 20 pages, exclusive of accompanying documents authorized by Rule 27 (a)(2)(B), unless the court permits or directs otherwise.
 A reply brief may not exceed 10 pages.

 (3) Number of Copies.
 An original and 7 copies must be filed unless the court requires a different number.